 Ever since Peter Dodds McCormick, composed ‘Advance Australia fair’ and it was first performed in Sydney on Saint Andrew’s Day, 1878. there was no mention of Indigenous Australians.
 Feeling disregarded or erased from the pages of Australian history, Indigenous Australians have opposed the National Anthem over the past decades.
-Many non-Indigenous Australians are still upset or offended by such an action today.
-Those who concur with and support the Indigenous notion to oppose the anthem are criticized and labelled for looking beyond the level of understanding Australia’s foundation that has been imbued for 230 years .
-Opposing the “National Song”, is also viewed by some as disrespectful of Australian veterans, however Advance Australia Fair omits Indigenous history from start to finish of the song, the history of a people and country every Veteran in Australia fought for.
+Many non-Indigenous Australians are still upset or offended by such a notion by Indigenous people today.
+Those who concur with and support the Indigenous notion are criticized and labeled for looking beyond the level of understanding Australia’s foundation that has been imbued for 230 years.
+Opposing the “National Song”, is viewed by some as also being disrespectful to Australian veterans, however, Advance Australia Fair omits Indigenous history from the start to finish of the song, the history of a people and country every Veteran in Australia fought for.

 “The foundation of Australia was built off the backs of Indigenous people”

 Advance Australia fair omits the history of Indigenous contribution to the foundation of Australia.
 The song allows Australia to ignore the Indigenous place in Australian history they so rightfully deserve.
 Many non-indigenous Australian brothers and sisters seem not yet willing to listen and share the whole story of Australia, one which includes the Indigenous people.
 The conversation on ‘Advance Australia Fair’ as the National Anthem should have been settled decades ago.
 The continuous denial of Indigenous people in Australian history questions the honesty in the focal view of moving forward together as “Australians”, and just how many people on the street actually value another as an “Australian” brother or sister today.